freeman-lab/gl-normal-material/README.md

 A `material` is a fragment shader and a set of styles with defaults, as defined in [`gl-material`](https://github.com/freeman-lab/gl-material).

-The "normal" material renders sets the RGB values of each vertex with the meshes normal vector, which looks cool and can also be useful for debugging.
+The "normal" material sets the RGB values of each vertex with the mesh's normal vector, which looks cool and can also be useful for debugging.

-style parameters
 --------------------------------------
+> style parameters

 > `saturation` `float` color saturation, 0 is white, 1 is full color

 > `absolute` `bool` whether or not to take the absolute value

 ## install